 Recent examples of Helen P. Denit Honors Classes and Seminars:

 Ten Year Later: The World 9/11 Made

 9/11 has changed us as individuals and as a nation.
 We will explore why the attacks occurred and what al-Qaida hoped to accomplish; how the attacks were represented journalistically, both that day and since; how the broader culture responded (televison, films, late-night TV, etc) and how religion/clergy responded.
-Threaded throughout all of this will be diverse political, spiritual, historical, psychological and literary/artistic elements that have shaped our post 9/11 existence.
-(Above photo was taken during an Honors class trip to New York City as part of the 9/11 seminar.)
+Threaded throughout all of this will be diverse political, spiritual, historical, psychological and literary/artistic elements that have shaped our post 9/11 existence. - Above photo was taken during an Honors experiential learning event, developed by Kelly McPhee, to New York City as part of the 9/11 seminar.

 Creating the Apocalypse